JaminB/AnywhereShell/README.md

 chmod +x manager.jar
 *double-click to run* or java -jar manager.jar
 ```
+Put the scripts somewhere on your file-system.
+In the manager config tab browse for the script directory, and click apply.

 On your router port-forward 9002 through to the host that has your management console running.
 This is neccessary so agents can connect back to you.

 In the manager create knock "test."